-There’s nothing quite like a little friendly competition to spur people into action and keep them engaged.
-And, because people pick up their game—meaning, they perform better—when someone keeps score, the best shops use gamification and some form of a leaderboard.
-That way, their technicians know how they stack up.
+There’s nothing like a little friendly competition to spur people into action and keep them engaged.
+Because people pick up their game and perform better when someone is keeping score, some repair shops are turning to gamification and some form of leaderboard to let their techs see how they stack up.

 Gamification and Leaderboards

-To reap these benefits for your own heavy duty operation, consider using a leaderboard.
+To reap these benefits for your own heavy-duty operation, consider using a leaderboard.
 You could start by assigning jobs based on performance, like so:

-Adopt a winner-take-all approach.
+1) Adopt a winner-take-all approach.

-But don’t make it a zero-sum game.
+2) Don’t make it a zero-sum game.

-Identify performance metrics for your leaderboard.
+3) Identify performance metrics for your leaderboard.

-Now, you may be asking yourself what constitutes “better workers.”
-In other words, how can you determine which employees should get more jobs—and thus the opportunity to earn more money?
+Now, you may be asking yourself, “What constitutes “better workers?”
+In other words, how can you determine which employees should get more jobs, and thus the opportunity to earn more money?
 Netessine and Yakubovich used the example of a Massachusetts-based restaurant chain that ranks its servers based on two metrics:

 - Per-customer sales